OCD isn’t what you think it is. Just ask this former quarterback.

 It was ERP that helped Smith take back control of his own life.
 But finding help wasn’t easy, which led him to found NOCD.

 Through live video appointments online, NOCD therapists offer ERP therapy to people with OCD.
-In about eight weeks, people using this platform have been proven to get better and are taught techniques to help them self-manage their condition for the long run.
+People using this platform begin to get better in about eight weeks and are taught techniques to help them self-manage their condition for the long run.